apache/solr/solr/example/films/README.md

        http://localhost:8983/solr/films/query?q=harry%20potter&useParams=algo_a

-       * Now we are returning the Harry Potter movies, however notice that we still have the _Dumb &amp; Dumberer: When Harry Met Lloyd_ movie coming back?
+       * Now we are returning the five results, including the Harry Potter movies, however notice that we still have the _Dumb &amp; Dumberer: When Harry Met Lloyd_ movie coming back?

      - Search for 'harry potter' with Algorithm *B*:

        http://localhost:8983/solr/films/query?q=harry%20potter&useParams=algo_b

-       * We are now returning fewer, more precise results!
+       * We are now returning only the four Harry Potter movies, leading to more precise results!
            We can say that we believe Algorithm *B* is better then Algorithm *A*.
 You can extend this to online A/B testing very easily to confirm with real users.